CSTCM is closely monitoring and following COVID-19 guidance as suggested by public health officials.

 CSTCM is approved to issue I-20 Certificate of Eligibility for an F-1 Student Visa for foreign students.
 International students are responsible for their own English translation of transcripts and educational credential review of transcripts by an authorized agency if needed.
 (One such service is the World Education Services, Inc., PO Box 5087 Bowling Green Station, New York, NY 10274-5087, telephone 212-966-6311).

 The Immigration and Naturalization Service requires that all students on an F-1 visa maintain a full-time program of study, participate in classes regularly, and maintain satisfactory progress.
 Foreign students must also send an affidavit of financial support from the student’s sponsor or bank to show proof of sufficient funds to meet their tuition and living expenses for at least 1 year.

-b) Test of English as a Foreign Language Internet-Based Test (TOEFL® iBT) – Acceptable scores: TOEFL iBT total score – 61 with minimum speaking score – 20 and minimum listening score of 17 for the MAc and MAcCHM programs and an overall score of 80 for the DAc or DAcCHM programs.
+a) through the Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) an overall score of 61 with a minimum speaking score of 20 and a minimum listening score of 17 for the MAc and MAcCHM programs and an overall score of 80 for the DAc or DAcCHM programs.